saluk/parchisel/readme.md

 ongoing - when loading a project, validate outputs have correct data and template values ongoing - ensure project data is saved when necessary

+TODO - this breaks the server: card.draw_text(25, 225, "<center>something</center", 320, 800, font_size=40)
-TODO - cleanup svg rendering cache
+TODO - templates are saved in project json with absolute file path TODO - blank lines in csv is resulting in card rendering errors TODO - cleanup svg rendering cache
 TODO - add svg string replacement
 TODO - excel support